• Skip to main content

 I also served it with a light and healthy slaw.
 This has cabbage, carrots and green peppers.
 The dressing is made with just a scant amount of mayo and rice vinegar.

-Filed Under: chicken Tagged With: Cauliflower, low carb, low fat
+Written by greg · Categorized: chicken · Tagged: Cauliflower, low carb, low fat

 Aloo Gobi